ncalteen/actions-docker-training/Exercises/03-Create-Protected-Branches.md

 8. In the **Protect matching branches** section, select **Require a pull request before merging**, and deselect **Require approvals**
-9. Select **Require status checks to pass before merging**, then search for the `CI` action you created previously
+9. Select **Require status checks to pass before merging**, then search for the `ci` action you created previously
 10. Select **Create**
 11. Select **Add rule**
 12. In the **Branch name pattern** text field, enter `release`
 13. In the **Protect matching branches** section, select **Require a pull request before merging**
-14. Select **Require status checks to pass before merging**, then search for the `CI` action you created previously
+14. Select **Require status checks to pass before merging**, then search for the `ci` action you created previously